Runnable/slash-docker/rails/_posts/2016-06-16-build-docker-image.markdown

 - docker
 - rails
 - ruby
+excerpt: Tune your Dockerfile, build your image, and troubleshoot build errors.
 ---

 The next step after dockerizing your Rails application is to build your image.
 This process might surface some errors.
 We’ll take a closer look to help troubleshoot and tune the Docker image build process.